 Profile

-The Profile tab is where all the client's raw data lives.
-It's organized into four sub-tabs:
+Profile in the left sidebar is where all the client's raw data lives.
+It's organized into these sub-items:

 Accounts — Investment accounts, retirement accounts, savings, real estate, and other assets, plus liabilities like mortgages and loans.